urbit/urbit.org/content/getting-around/_index.md

 And if you can't get through this guide and launch into Urbit, you may have luck with the [Urbit Live community](https://t.me/UrbitLiveGroup) on Telegram.

 ### 5. What's next?

-You made it!
-You did the work and now have your Final Computer.

-What you do with it is up to you.
-Where you go from here is up to you.
-No two experiences on Urbit will be the same, so we encourage you to follow your own intuition and explore.

 **Learn more about using Urbit**: Check out the [Operators Site](https://operators.urbit.org/) to learn more about running your own Urbit and how the network functions.